aleshevdenis/128iid/tasks/connectors/github_code_scanning/readme.md

 1. Click on the name of the connector to get the connector id
 1. Run the task with GitHub Keys and Kenna Key/connector id

+**IMPORTANT: severity and security_severity are POST processing filters and will not reduce the amount of data pulled from GitHub

 Complete list of Options: